patcg-individual-drafts/ipa/sec-priv-q.md

    at which sites gain this information.

-Any conclusions about the privacy properties of the API will depend on an assessment of the adequacy both of these protections.
+Any conclusions about the privacy properties of the API will depend on an assessment of the adequacy of both of these protections.

 ## Standard Questions